m0ru/bak/02a_state_of_the_art.md

 Or, similarly, `ng-show="someBoolVar"` conditionally displays content.

-Note that these template-bindings are bi-directional, i.e. the code in the template can change the the values in the model (the template's "scope").
+Note that these template-bindings are bi-directional, i.e. the code in the template can change the values in the model (the template's "scope").
 Additionally, templates/directives can be nested within each other.
-By default, their scopes then use JavaScript's prototypical inheritance [@Inheritanceprototypechain] mechanism, i.e. if a value can't be found on the template's/directive's scope, Angular will then go on to try to get it from the on the one wrapping it (and so on)
+By default, their scopes then use JavaScript's prototypical inheritance [@Inheritanceprototypechain] mechanism, i.e. if a value can't be found on the template's/directive's scope, Angular will then go on to try to get it from the on the one wrapping it (and so on).
 This allows writing small apps or components where all data-flows are represented and all code contained in the template.
 For medium-sized or large apps however, the combination of bi-directional binding and scope inheritance can lead to hard-to-follow causality, thus hard-to-track-down bugs and thus poor maintainability.

 Also, using scope inheritance reduces reusability, as the respective components do not work in other contexts anymore. <!--TODO {move critique of bi-dir binding and inheritance to later chapter}-->

-For all but the very smallest views/components the UI-update logic will be contained in Angular's controllers, however.
+For all but the very smallest views/components the UI-update logic will be contained in Angular's controllers however.
 They are connected with their corresponding templates via the routing-configuration if they are (top-level) views (more on that later in [section @sec:routing]) or by being part of the same directive/component (see @sec:components).
 Controllers have access to their template's scope and vice versa.

 Theoretically, it is possible to reuse controllers with different templates.
 When nesting templates and thus their associated controllers, the latter form a prototypical inheritance chain: If a variable isn't found on the controller, respectively its scope, the default is to check on its parent and its parent's parent, etc, up to the root-scope.
 Note that scopes can be defined as isolated (see @sec:component-boilerplate) -- for views in their routing configuration and for directives in their declaration.
 This allows to avoid this behavior for predictability- and thus maintainability-reasons.